Ipsum/universe_gen/README.md

 # universe_gen
-Generates a random universe populated with stars and planets with accurate orbits and plausable atmospheres using the power of MATH
+Generates a random universe populated with stars and planets with accurate orbits and plausable atmospheres using the power of MATH.
+Dumps the result to a json file.